kbengine/kbengine.github.com/docs/installation.md

 		+------------------------+-------+
 		1 row in set (0.00 sec)

-Create a new database, the database name is "kbe"
+Create a database account, username and password is "kbe"

 		mysql> create database kbe;

-Delete an anonymous user
+Delete anonymous user

 		mysql> use mysql
 		mysql> delete from user where user='';
 		mysql> FLUSH PRIVILEGES;

-Create a database account, assuming the user name password are "kbe"
+Create a database account, name is kbe

 		mysql> grant all privileges on *.* to kbe@'%' identified by 'kbe';
 		mysql> grant select,insert,update,delete,create,drop on *.* to kbe@'%' identified by 'kbe';